Knowledge base

 Here is a non-exhaustive list of commands that can be used with systemd.

-Force systemd to reload the unit files and take into account the modifications:
+Force systemd to reload the unit files and take into account the changes:

 It will be necessary to create a "Unit" file with the ".service" extension, which must be saved in the directory: